-- Generate CORBA bindings and CORBA endpoints-if you followed the steps in "Converting WSDL to IDL" on page 26, the <wsDLFile>.wsdl file already contains the relevant CORBA bindings and CORBA endpoints. - 2.
+- Generate CORBA bindings and CORBA endpoints-if you followed the steps in "Converting WSDL to IDL" on page 11, the <WSDLFile>.wsdl file already contains the relevant CORBA bindings and CORBA endpoints. - 2.
 Generate SOAP bindings-generate a SOAP binding for each port type that is exposed as an IDL interface.
 The router acts like a SOAP client with respect to the SOAP Web services server.

-If the router needs to access a single WSDL port type, generate a SOAP binding with the following command:

-Where <PortTypeName > refers to the name attribute of an existing portType element and <BindingName > is the name to be given to the newly generated SOAP binding.
-This command generates a new WSDL file, <WSDLFile > - soap.wsdl.
+If the router needs to access a single WSDL port type, generate a SOAP binding with the following command: > wsdltosoap -i <PortTypeName> -b <BindingName> <WSDLFile>.wsdl Where <PortTypeName> refers to the name attribute of an existing portType element and <BindingName> is the name to be given to the newly generated SOAP binding.
+This command generates a new WSDL file, <WSDLFile>-soap.wsdl.